0x501D/rosix/README.md

 # Rosix

-Experiments with OS on Rust on the blog https://os.phil-opp.com/
+Experiments with OS on Rust according to information from the blog: https://os.phil-opp.com/

 # Build this on Gentoo Linux